On the Gille theorem for the relative projective line: A special case of Theorem

 Applying now Lemma \ref{Lemma7_2} to $\bar{\mathcal X}=W$, $\mathcal X_{\infty}=W_{\infty}$ and $\mathcal X=W-W_{\infty}$ we get a closed subscheme $\tilde S$ of $W-W_{\infty}$ which is finite \'etale over $S$ and contains $\delta(T)$.
 Since $\tilde S$ is finite over $S$ it is closed in $W$ as well. \end{proof}

 \begin{proof}[Proof of Proposition \ref{SchemeY22}] First prove the item (i).
-For every $u_i$ in $\bu'$ choose a minimal proper parabolic subgroup $\bP_{u_i}$ in $\bG_{u_i}$.
-Let $\cP_i$ be the $U$-scheme of parabolic subgroup schemes of $\bG$ of the same type as $\bP_{u_i}$.
-It is a smooth projective $U$-scheme (see~\cite[Cor.~3.5, Exp.~XXVI]{SGA3}).
-The subgroup $\bP_{u_i}$ in $\bG_{u_i}$ is a $k(u_i)$-rational point~$p_i$ in the fibre of $\cP_i$ over the point $u_i$.
-By Lemma~\ref{OjPan} we can find a closed subscheme $Y'_i$ of $\cP_i$ such that $Y'_i$ is finite \'etale over $U$ and $p_i\in Y'_i$.
+We use the following notions introduced in~\cite[Exp.
+XXVI, \S 3]{SGA3}.
+Let $q: \cP \to U$ be the $U$-scheme of all parabolic subgroup schemes of $\bG$.
+Let $\pi: T\to U$ by the scheme of types of all parabolic subgroup schemes of $\bG$.
+Let $\cP\xra{r} T\xra{\pi} U$ be the Stein decomposition of the morphism $q$~\cite[Exp.
+XXVI, Corollaire 3.5]{SGA3}.
+Recall that $\pi$ is finite, \'{e}tale surjective morphism and $r$ is smooth projective with connected fibres.